13:30 – 13:35

 16:50 – 17:10

-Enhanced photoacoustic visualisation of medical needles using candle soot composites and deep learning
+Enhanced photoacoustic visualisation of medical needles using candle soot composites

 Mr. Semyon Bodian, University College London, UK